 All Caymanian students in one of the three Government high schools are provided with a free education up until the end of secondary school (Year 12).

 However, the Government, through the Scholarship Secretariat, have made certain financial/scholarship provisions available to families of Caymanian high school students who have qualified to enter a private institution to take A Levels, a BTEC Level 3 Extended course, AP or CAPE courses or the IB.
-Any students who leave one of the government high schools to enter a private school (or ICCI or UCCI) are given what is called ‘Dual-Entry’.
+Any student who leaves one of the government high schools to enter a private school (or ICCI or UCCI) is given what is called ‘Dual-Entry’.
 This simply means that these students are tracked through to the end of Year 12.

 A Level Students

-If a Caymanian government high school student has the qualifying grades and is formally accepted onto an A Level course at either Cayman Prep & High School (CPHS) or St. Ignatius Catholic School, the student can apply to the Scholarship Secretariat for funding to pay up to CI$12,500 towards tuition fees for the first year of the two year course, and then up to CI$7,000 for the second year of the course.
+If a Caymanian government high school student has the qualifying grades and is formally accepted onto an A Level course at either Cayman Prep & High School (CPHS) or St. Ignatius Catholic School, the student can attend with funding of up to CI$12,500 towards tuition fees for the first year, and then up to CI$7,000 for the second year of the course.
+Students do not need to apply to the Scholarship Secretariat for the scholarship but they must get approval from the Department of Education Services.
 Parents need to be prepared to pay for all incidentals including PTA fees, uniforms and AS and A Level exam fees.
 To qualify for financial assistance towards the fees, students need to have achieved a minimum of 5 IGCSE/GCSE/CXC passes at grade C or higher and have passed English and Mathematics.
 To qualify for funding in the second year of the course students must achieve a minimum of C, C, C in their AS Level exams at the end of the first year of their A Level course.
 Any money received from the Scholarship Secretariat is paid directly to the school and cannot be used for uniforms or any other incidentals.
 An additional contribution is also made towards books.

 Some children also leave Cayman at 16 and go to England to take A Levels or a BTEC Level 3 Extended Diploma at a 6th form college.
 In the UK government school system if a child has a British passport then they are ‘fee-free’ until they turn 19 years of age.
 The Scholarship Secretariat will then contribute up to CI$7,000 towards the student’s living expenses but only if the A Level/BTEC are not available locally.